Some thoughts on University and College preparation, application, and admission for Canadian expatriate parents and their teenagers.

 Being different can mean your son or daughter can return to Canada and be very successful in today's multicultural university and college campuses in Canada.

-Being different can mean your son or daughter can find joy, excitement, and fulfillment in the amazing marvels this world has to offer...which is one of the reasons you brought him or her overseas in the first place, no?
+Being different can mean your son or daughter will find joy, excitement, and fulfillment in the amazing marvels this world has to offer...which is one of the reasons you brought them overseas in the first place, no?

 Please share with me your ideas, considerations, and experiences relating to education abroad and entering higher education in Canada.
 I will post them here as help for others.
 Along with a credit to you will be a big thank you on behalf of the many people you will be helping!